Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 On interview day, each applicant will complete a series of interviews assessing the following attributes:

-A tour of KGI will also be provided, including the MSPA program facilities.
-All interviewees will be encouraged to ask questions throughout the day and should walk away with a good understanding of our program and the type of education they would receive here if accepted.
+All interviewees will be encouraged to ask questions throughout the day and should develop a good understanding of our program and the type of education they would receive here if accepted.
+Logistical details of the interview day will be provided during the scheduling process.

 Following the interview, candidates will be discussed by the Admissions Committee and participants in the interview process, and determinations will be made based on the total score from both the pre-interview application review and the interview.